 164.3 miles WSW of Mir).
 They had three children, Zelda

 (born about 1910), Masha and Moshe.
-Both Elise and Reuven died in the 1919 influenza
+Both Elise and Reuven may have died in the 1919 influenza

-epidemic.
-According to the family story, Shoshana Davidson Jacobson wanted to take her grandchildren to America.
+According to the family story, Shoshana Davidson Jacobson wanted to take her grandchildren to America after WWI.
 However, the

 Polish government would not issue permits for the children

-to leave.
+to leave with their grandmother.
 Shoshana stayed to raise for her grandchildren.

 The family lived in Mir and later in Baranovich.
 The

 girls married.
-Both Zelda and Masha had sons who they
+Either Zelda or Masha had a son who was

 named after their father.
 Both girls, their husbands